18 Top-Rated Things to Do in Port St. Lucie, FL

 Address: 2541 South East Walton Road, Port St. Lucie, Florida

 Butterflies and faeries and orchids, oh my!
 There is certainly a bounty of wondrous things to behold at the Port St. Lucie Botanical Gardens.
-Centered around a sparkling lake (complete with a spouting fountain), this beautiful spot is so serene, you'll want to sit cross-legged and meditate, or at least breathe a little more deeply to appreciate its intoxicating floral scents.
+Centered around a sparkling lake (complete with a spouting fountain), this popular tourist attraction is so serene, you'll want to sit cross-legged and meditate, or at least breathe a little more deeply to appreciate its intoxicating floral scents.